gibbonweb/iceberg/readme.md

 		public static function prepare() {
 			// Anything that should be run before the actual shell hook is run.
-			// In this case, we're setting the path where the shell hook should be run. static::$path = ROOT_DIR."output";
+			// In this case, we're setting the path where the shell hook should be run.
+			// I'm too lazy to try and figure out the relative path, so why not make it absolute? static::$path = ROOT_DIR."output";
 		}